Eto Na Ang Susunod Na Kabanata

-Eto Na Ang Susunod Na Kabanata (English: This is the Next Chapter) is a TV show broadcast in the Philippines for five months in 2001.
+Eto Na Ang Susunod Na Kabanata (English: this is the next chapter) is a Philippine television news satire show broadcast by ABS-CBN.
+The series is a sequel to Abangan ang Susunod Na Kabanata.
+Directed by Bert de Leon and Johnny Manahan, it stars Tessie Tomas.
+It aired from April 1 to September 9, 2001.
 It was a political satire of the Philippine government; a situational comedy that depicts the lives of the common "tao" and their interactions with the "demi-gods" of politics.
 The show portrays the humorous state of Philippine affairs while making its audience aware of what is really happening to the country.